grok.org.uk:/#

 scp id_dsa_secsh.pub user@target:/home/user/.ssh2/id_dsa_secsh.pub

-3) Create or amend the file ~user/.ssh/authorization on the server to include information on the new key:
+3. Create or amend ~user/.ssh/authorization to include the new key:

 echo "key id_dsa_secsh.pub" >> ~user/.ssh2/authorization

-PuTTY - Use the puttygen.exe tool to import the SECSH-formatted file, and copy the OpenSSH-compatible data from the Key window.
+PuTTY - Use puttygen.exe to import the SECSH-formatted file, and copy the OpenSSH-compatible data.

-SSH.com - Use either Sun's or OpenSSH's ssh-keygen to convert from SECSH format:
+SSH.com - Use Sun's or OpenSSH's ssh-keygen to convert from SECSH format:

 ssh-keygen -i -f id_dsa_secsh.pub > id_dsa.pub (OpenSSH)